 Step 2: Direction

 Even for us writers who struggle with ideas, the problem is usually that we have too many ideas, not too few.
-Every experience in life is a story idea, every interesting situation a prompt, every confusing interaction a character.
+Every experience in life is a plot possibility, every interesting situation a prompt, every confusing interaction a character.
 When you sit down to brainstorm, you feel like you lack ideas because you can’t settle on just one.

 That tool is direction.
-Choose a thing that’s holding your story back: a flat character, a dull scene or chapter, a boring setting, or a plot hole.
+Choose an element that’s holding your story back: a flat character, a dull scene or chapter, a boring setting, or a plot hole.
 Concentrate on that topic, ignore the others, and brainstorm by asking questions.

 - Why is the character flat?